 In order to maintain our qualification as a RIC, we must for each fiscal year distribute an amount equal to at least 90.0% of our ordinary net taxable income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, reduced by deductible expenses.
 In addition, we will be subject to federal excise taxes to the extent we do not distribute during the calendar year at least (1) 98.0% of our ordinary income for the calendar year, (2) 98.2% of our capital gains in excess of capital losses for the one year period ending on October 31 of the calendar year and (3) any ordinary income and net capital gains for preceding years that were not distributed during such years and on which we paid no federal income tax.
-For the 2013 calendar year, the

-Company made distributions sufficient such that we did not incur any federal excise taxes.
-We may elect to withhold from distribution a portion of our ordinary income for the 2014 calendar year and/or portion of the capital gains in excess of capital losses realized during the one year period ending October 31, 2014, if any, and, if we do so, we would expect to incur federal excise taxes as a result.
+For the 2014 calendar year, the Company made distributions sufficient such that we did not incur any federal excise taxes.
+We may elect to withhold from distribution a portion of our ordinary income for the 2015 calendar year and/or portion of the capital gains in excess of capital gains in excess of capital gains in excess as a result.